 It also doesn’t matter if you have power door lock actuators or not.
 Since the same part number covers six years of vehicles for several different models the demand remains strong for this commonly failed component.

 Unfortunately, the door panel has to come off to replace the interior door handle.
-Fortunately, it's not that hard to get the panel off.
 With that said, there are three hidden screws that need to come out before you can pry the interior door panel loose.

 These are snap retainers that come loose with a little bit of prying force.
 I usually start in the lower corner and once they start to come loose you can just pull the panel from the door shell.

 With the door panel removed you can see the last 10 mm retaining bolt that actually holds the handle on.
 When you take this out, the handle comes free from the door shell.
 The handle operates a cable that runs down to the door latch itself.
 On some Ford models, these door release cables are the problem.